Homefleet Main page

 Related external link:

-- The Norwegian text here says that American Wellington aircraft attacked in 2 waves Northeast of Terschelling and Selje was hit, as were 3 of her 4 lifeboats.
+- The Norwegian text here claims that American Wellingtons (incorrect) attacked in 2 waves Northeast of Terschelling and Selje was hit, as were 3 of her 4 lifeboats.
 She was taken in tow but started listing more and more, until she capsized and sank on May 16 off the island Ameland in North Holland.
 15 Norwegians were killed, 2 of whom were trapped in a cabin, 5 died during the sudden capsizing.
 No German casualties.
 She's referred to as a motor vessel on this site.

 Back to Selje on the "Homefleet Ships starting with S" page.